chandyego84/Simpletron/README.md

 const int branchzero{42}; Branch to a specific location in memory if the accumulator is zero.

 const int halt{43}; Halt--the program has completed its task.

+## SML Extensions
+- [ ] Extend the Simpletron Simulator’s memory to contain 1000 memory locations to enable the Simpletron to handle larger programs.
+- [ ] Allow the simulator to perform remainder calculations.
+This requires an additional Simpletron Machine Language instruction.
+- [ ] Allow the simulator to perform exponentiation calculations.
+This requires an additional Simpletron Machine Language instruction.
+- [ ] Modify the simulator to use hexadecimal values rather than integer values to represent Simpletron Machine Language instructions.
+- [ ] Modify the simulator to allow output of a newline.
+This requires an additional Simpletron Machine Language instruction.
+- [ ] Modify the simulator to process floating-point values in addition to integer values.
+- [ ] Modify the simulator to handle string input.
+[Each Simpletron word can be divided into two groups,each holding a two-digit integer.
+Each two-digit integer represents the ASCII decimal equivalent of a character.
+Add a machine-language instruction that inputs a string and store the string beginning at a specific Simpletron memory location.
+The first half of the word at that location will be a count of the number of characters in the string (i.e., the length of the string).
+Each succeeding half-word contains one ASCII character expressed as two decimal digits.
+The machine-language instruction converts each character into its ASCII equivalent and assigns it to a half-word.]
+- [ ] Modify the simulator to handle output of strings stored in the format of task above.
+[Add a machine-language instruction that will display a string beginning at a certain Simpletron memory location.
+The first half of the word at that location is a count of the number of characters in the string (i.e., the length of the string).
+Each succeeding halfword contains one ASCII character expressed as two decimal digits.
+The machine-language instruction checks the length and displays the string by translating each two-digit number into its equivalent character.]
+- [ ] Modify the simulator to include instruction SML_DEBUG that displays a memory dump after each instruction executes.
+Give SML_DEBUG an operation code of 44.
+The word +4401 turns on debug mode, and +4400 turns off debug mode.